Pruning Ornamental Plants in the Landscape (B 961)Download PDF

 Certain vines in the landscape, such as honey-suckle, English ivy, clematis, wintercreeper euonymus and trumpetcreeper, climb trees or other supports and can grow rampant if they are not controlled.
 The amount of pruning these plants need each year depends on their vigor, growth habit and spread.
 Vines trained to an arbor may require only minor thinning or tip pruning to encourage branching, while those growing in trees or competing with other plants may need more severe pruning to control their size.

 Pruning time is important for flowering vines.
 Prune summer-blooming vines, such as star jasmine and trumpetcreeper, before new growth begins.
 Prune spring-blooming vines, like wisteria, Japanese honeysuckle, winter jasmine and periwinkle, after they flower.
-(See Table 1 for times for other vines).
+(See above for times for other vines).

 Ground covers are pruned primarily for three reasons: To thin their canopy when they grow thick and dense, to keep them within bounds, and to rejuvenate their growth after a harsh winter has damaged their foliage.